 We look forward to welcoming you on our Kona Brewing Tour!
 Please see our calendar for times and availability.
 Children under 15 are not permitted.
 The tour takes place at our Kona-Kailua Brewery on the Big Island of Hawaii.
-It only costs $5, will last approximately one hour and includes a 5oz tasting glass, four 4oz beer samples, and fun, informative tour from our awesome Liquid Aloha guides.
+It only costs $5, will last approximately one hour and includes a complimentary KBC gift, four 4oz beer samples, and a fun and informative tour from our awesome Liquid Aloha guides.
 Please give us a call at 808-334-2739 and request the Growler Shack (ext.
 4215) with questions.

 Informative brewery tours are available at 10:30am and 3:00pm seven days a week.

 Water makes up the largest percentage of beer.
 We at Kona Brewing are lucky to have an excellent source of local water that we are proud to use as the foundation of our tasty brews.
 The rainwater is naturally filtered through Hawaii's volcanic rock and accumulates in underground aquifers from where it is pumped to the brewery.
 Quality water is essential to getting the most out of the other three ingredients that comprise beer - malted barley, hops and yeast.